 Codes of Conduct for Partner Organisations

-The Live Literature programme supports a broad network of organisations to bring authors and creators into their workplaces to further their own goals and to inspire a love of reading and writing for pleasure.
+The Live Literature programme supports a large network of very different organisations to bring in authors to inspire a love of reading and writing for pleasure.

-The programme reaches 50,000 people in communities across Scotland, including children and vulnerable adults.
-This code of conduct ensures everyone involved is supported to make the event a success.
-A primary concern when holding any event is that it is safe as well as enjoyable, for both the author/creator and the audience.
+The programme reaches 50,000 people in communities across Scotland.
+We estimate that over half of the events that take place involve children and vulnerable adults.
+This code of conduct makes sure everyone is supported to make the event a success.
+A primary concern when holding any event is that it is safe as well as enjoyable, for both the author and the audience.

 Child protection and protection for vulnerable adults at Live Literature events